VaibhavSinha1908/CodeChallenge/README.md

 Project Structure
 ------------------
 The project is divided into two directories:
-* CodeTask-SPA : a single page application built on Angular.
+* CodeTask-SPA : a single page application built on Angular 8.x.
 * CodeTask.API : a service layer interfacing with the Angular project.